stevencombs/retrocombs.github.io/_posts/2020/2020-01-20-arduino-hello-world.md

 5 - [Male to male breadboard jumper wires](https://amzn.to/2ufQf9z): Prototyping on the breadboard a snap with these wires!

-1 - [Small 5" needle nose plyers](https://amzn.to/2G003Hy) (optional): Use to resistor legs.
+1 - [Small 5" needle nose pliers](https://amzn.to/2G003Hy) (optional): Use to insert resistor legs into the breadboard.
 More tips in the video.

 1 - [Volt/Ohm multimeter (optional)](https://amzn.to/2ufV9mZ): Optional but you should own one!